 For matters deemed reasonably possible, therefore not requiring accrual, the Company believes that such matters will not have a material effect on its results of operations, financial position, or cash flows based on information currently available.
-As of June 30, 2021, the potential exposure resulting from adverse outcomes of such legal proceedings could, in the aggregate, range up to an amount of $1 million.
+As of September 30, 2021, it is estimated that the potential exposure resulting from adverse outcomes of such legal proceedings could, in the aggregate, range up to an amount of $1 million.

 In the ordinary course of business, the Company enters into agreements that contain standard guarantees and indemnities whereby the Company indemnifies another party for specified breaches of, or third-party claims relating to, an underlying agreement.
 Such underlying agreements are typically entered into by one of the Company’s subsidiaries.
 The various underlying agreements generally govern purchases, sales or outsourcing of products or services, leases of real estate, licensing of software and/or development of vacation ownership properties, access to credit facilities, derivatives and issuances of debt securities.
 Also in the ordinary course of business, the Company provides corporate guarantees for its operating business units relating to merchant credit-card processing for prepaid customer stays and other deposits.
 While a majority of these guarantees and indemnifications extend only for the duration of the underlying agreement, some survive the expiration of the agreement.
 The Company is not able to estimate the maximum potential amount of future payments to be made under these guarantees and indemnifications as the triggering events are not predictable.
 In certain cases, the Company maintains insurance coverage that may mitigate any potential payments.